shaloo/docs.arcana/docs/quick-start/unity-quick-start.md

 ### Step 3: Use Arcana Auth APIs

-First, call `LoginWithSocial` to onboard the user.
+- First, call `LoginWithSocial` to onboard the user.
 Choose one of the [[state-of-the-arcana-auth#user-onboarding-options|supported user onboarding options]] such as Google, Steam, etc.
 - Next, call `Request` or `RequestAsync` to make Web3 Wallet operation requests.
 These methods are similar; choose the one that suits your needs best.

-After integrating the Unity app with the {{config.extra.arcana.gaming_sdk_name}} along with code to onboard users via 'Google', you can deploy the app.
+After integrating the Unity app with the {{config.extra.arcana.gaming_sdk_name}} and adding the required code to onboard users via the configured social logins, you are ready to deploy the gaming app.
 Depending upon the environment selected during the Auth SDK initialization earlier, the app will be deployed on the Arcana Testnet or Mainnet.

+{% include "./text-snippets/warn_unity_no_firebase.md" %}

 ## Deploy App